Please visit: Osco, Inc.

 Rochester Hills, MI 48309 US

-Full spectrum of runnerless molding systems: hot tips to valve gates, multiple gate nozzles to hot sprue bushings, prewired manifolds to complete hot-half systems.
-Temperature and hydraulic control units are also available.
+Full spectrum of runnerless molding systems: hot tips to valve gates, multiple gate nozzles to hot sprue bushings, prewired manifolds to complete hot-half systems to quick set systems.
+Temperature and hydraulic and pneumatic control units are also available.
+Filter systems, hot runner spare parts, heaters, needles, thermocouples, etc.

 Tooling innovations at NPE focused primarily on multi-cavity closure and medical applications, though there was also a substantial emphasis on large automotive and appliance parts.